megancoyle/illusion.css/README.md

 # Wizard.css
-Adds CSS animation magic to your SVGs
+Adds CSS animation magic to your UI